dylan-power/dinosaur-exploder/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for our game
+about: Suggest an idea for our game or a change to our documentation
 title: ''
 labels: ''
 assignees: ''